Welcome to our Coleman Octagon 98 8 Person Tent review!

 Space in the Coleman octagon tent

-The Coleman Octagon 98 tent is an 8 person tent made for anyone who wants a cozy, close-range camping experience.
+The Coleman Octagon 98 tent is an 8 person camping tent made for anyone who wants a cozy, close-range camping experience.
 It majors in Large Family Bonding, with a minor in Bonding BFFs.

-Almost everybody knows the image of a group sitting around a campfire, roasting marshmallows under the stars.
+Almost everybody knows the image of a family sitting around a campfire, roasting marshmallows under the stars.
 But sometimes it’s too cold for that, or the fire is too dangerous to have around the little ones, so you take it inside.

 With a partially mesh roof and a near-circular sleeping area, this is your tent to recreate the campfire setting, sans flames with still viewing nature.

 Something we love about this huge Coleman tent is the 6′ 10″ center height.
 That offers plenty of headroom for taller campers to stand freely inside the Coleman Octagon.